chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 Invertible Sentences
 ^^^^^^^^^^^^^^^^^^^^

+The notion of Invertible Sentences will first be defined extensionally, and then clarified heuristically.
+The following definition and theorem mirror the mechanics of Definition 1.3.2  and Theorem 1.3.2 almost exactly.

 **Definition 2.2.2: Invertible Sentences** Let *ζ* be any Sentence in from a Corpus **C**:sub:`L`.
 Then the set of Invertible Sentences **K** is defined as the set of *ζ* which satisfy the open formula,

     ζ ∈ K ↔ inv(*ζ*) ∈ C:sub:`L`